-Although the computation of a suitable shift q to reduce the infeasibility is reminiscent of the composite step methods considered, q_k is actually only used to find where the inequality in (18) is strict unless $c(x_k) = 0$.
+Although the computation of a suitable value n to reduce the infeasibility is reminiscent of the composite step methods considered, n_k is actually only used to find where the inequality in (3.7) is strict unless $c(x_k) = 0$.
 The overall step is computed as an approximate solution to the problem

-$$\underset{s \in \mathbb{R}^n}{\text{minimize}} \qquad \qquad s^T g(x_k) + \frac{1}{2} s^T H_k s \tag{19a}$$
+$$\underset{s \in \mathbb{R}^n}{\text{minimize}} \qquad \qquad s^T g(x_k) + \frac{1}{2} s^T H_k s \tag{3.8a}$$

-The main disadvantage of these approaches is apparent if one considers (19).
+The main disadvantage of these approaches is apparent if one considers (3.8).
 If polyhedral norms are used, this subproblem reduces to a (possibly non-convex) inequality-constrained quadratic program which may prove rather expensive to solve.
 On the other hand, if we choose the l_2 norm, the subproblem involves two quadratic constraints.
-Thus it is unclear if or how the powerful techniques which have been developed for the simpler subproblem involving a single quadratic constraint (see, for example, [36, 48]) may or can be applied.
-In particular, it is far from evident how to compute the model minimizer, nor is it obvious how to derive a useful approximation-some results for convex models have been obtained by [39, 73] and others.
+Thus it is unclear if or how the powerful techniques which have been developed for the simpler subproblem involving a single quadratic constraint (see, for example, Moré and Sorensen, 1983, and Gould, Lucidi, Roma and Toint, 1999) may or can be applied.
+In particular, it is far from evident how to compute the model minimizer, nor is it obvious how to derive a useful approximation-some results for convex models have been obtained by Yuan (1991), Heinkenschloss (1994), and others.
 Indeed, given that global and local convergence theories matching those of the other methods we have considered in this section can be developed, we can only surmise that the lack of any reported implementation based on the approach taken here may be attributed to this disadvantage.
-We mention in passing that all of the methods we are aware of that use this approach use smooth exact penalty functions like (6) to force global convergence, but methods based on (5) seem to be equally possible.
+We mention in passing that all of the methods we are aware of that use this approach use smooth exact penalty functions like (2.2) to force global convergence, but see no reason why methods based on (2.1) might not be equally possible.

-3.5.
-INEQUALITY CONSTRAINTS
+3.5 Inequality Constraints

 We now return to the case where the constraints are inequalities, $c(x) \geq 0$.
 There are two basic approaches.
 The first is to extend the model problem to include inequalities.
 As we have already noted, it may be that the set is empty when Δ_k is small.
 Thus, we may instead have to be content with a step which moves us towards a solution of the model problem.
-The methods we have considered in the three previous sections have achieved this by decomposing the step as $s_k = q_k + t_k$, where the (quasi-) normal step q_k is chosen to reduce the (linearized) infeasibility, and the tangential step t_k is then determined to reduce the model without worsening the infeasibility attained during the normal step.
+The methods we have considered in the three previous sections have achieved this by decomposing the step as $s_k = n_k + t_k$, where the normal step n_k is chosen to reduce the (linearized) infeasibility, and the tangential step t_k is then determined to reduce the model without worsening the infeasibility attained during the normal step.
 For the general problem, much the same approach is valid.